What are chihuahua’s characteristics?

 One of the most distinctive parts of a chihuahua breed has to be their rounded head.
 Here you will find their large and bright eyes, as well as large perky ears, known to stand upright when the dog is ready to go, but flopping down when they are resting, or sideways flat if they are concerned or stressed.
 You can tell a lot about what your chihuahua is thinking by the position of her ears.

-Now you should know more about the wonderful, strong breed that is the chihuahua.
+Now you should know more about chihuahua’s characteristics and what an amazing dog breed the chihuahua is.
 They are a fantastic breed to own, whether you are a family, a couple, or someone who is alone and wants some amazing company!
-You might like to read ‘So you’re thinking of buying a chihuahua‘ which explores some of the myths around this fiesty little dog breed.
+You might like to read ‘So you’re thinking of buying a chihuahua‘ which explores some of the myths around this feisty little dog breed.